Clyde Edwards-Helaire Player Prop Bets for the NFL Playoffs | Kansas City vs. Cincinnati 1/30/2022

 Matchup vs. Cincinnati

-- Edwards-Helaire finished with zero rushing yards in his one career matchup against the Bengals, 37.5 fewer yards than his over/under in Sunday's game.
+- Edwards-Helaire's zero rushing yards in his lone career matchup against the Bengals are 37.5 fewer yards than his over/under in Sunday's game.

-- Edwards-Helaire did not have a touchdown run in that outing against the Bengals.

-- In terms of defending against the run, the Bengals are fifth in the NFL, conceding 102.5 yards per game.

-- The Chiefs are up against the NFL's 14th-ranked defense when it comes to rushing TDs conceded (15 this season).
+- Edwards-Helaire and the Chiefs will face off against the NFL's 14th-ranked defense in terms of rushing touchdowns allowed (15).

 Recent Performances

-- Against the Bills in the AFC Divisional round, Edwards-Helaire rushed seven times for 60 yards (8.6 yards per carry).
+- In last week's contest against the Bills, Edwards-Helaire carried the ball seven times for 60 yards (8.6 yards per carry).

-- During his last three games, Edwards-Helaire has racked up seven carries for 60 yards (20.0 per game).
+- During his last three games, Edwards-Helaire has 60 rushing yards on seven carries (20.0 yards per game), with zero touchdowns.

 Edwards-Helaire's Kansas City Teammates